 What goes well with lobster pasta?

-I wouldn’t recommend freezing lobster pasta for a couple of reasons.
+- I DO NOT recommend freezing lobster pasta for a couple of reasons.
 Cream-based sauces don’t tend to hold up well in the freezer, and the meat will likely become mushy once thawed and reheated.

 Ingredients